HenryHins/skygear-doc/content/ios/getting-started.md

 ### Step 3: Configure container

 Now, you are going to setup the server endpoint and API key for your app.
-Read mroe about SKYContainer [here](#skycontainer).
+Read more about [SKYContainer](#skycontainer).

 In `AppDelegate.m`, include `SKYKit`: